austinfreenet/afn-docs/afn_nextgen_project.md

 it.
 I ran out of disk on the Debian 8 machine so I rsync'd the stuff over to the new Debian 9 host.
 I've install virtualbox there and have started the export.
 Once that's done, I'll try importing via virt-manager.

+## 2018-10-2

+The ova has been exported from VirtualBox.
+Now I need to [import it into kvm](https://access.redhat.com/articles/1351963).
+It seems like virt-v2v needs to be run as root so that it can access the system storage pools.
+Got the following error:

+    root@nextgen-2:/home/client/Documents# virt-v2v -i ova Windows\ 10.ova -o libvirt -of qcow2 -os default
+    [   0.0] Opening the source -i ova Windows 10.ova
+    virt-v2v: warning: could not parse ovf:Name from OVF document
+    virt-v2v: warning: ova disk has an unknown VMware controller type (20), please report this as a bug supplying the *.ovf file extracted from the ova [ 455.4] Creating an overlay to protect the source from being modified [ 457.9] Initializing the target -o libvirt -os default [ 457.9] Opening the overlay
+    [ 509.8] Inspecting the overlay
+    [ 513.3] Checking for sufficient free disk space in the guest [ 513.3] Estimating space required on target for each disk [ 513.3] Converting Windows 10 Pro to run on KVM
+    virt-v2v: warning: Neither rhev-apt.exe nor vmdp.exe can be found.
+Unable to install one of them.
+    virt-v2v: error: libguestfs error: mkdir_p: /Windows/Drivers/VirtIO:
+    Read-only file system

+    If reporting bugs, run virt-v2v with debugging enabled and include the complete output:

+      virt-v2v -v -x [...]

+Need to figure out how to get past this